matoous/dzxcz/content/posts/2021_05/index.md

 by leaving I am incredibly grateful for the time I spent at Kiwi.com.
 I learned a lot, gained a lot of experience and most importantly, bootstrapped my career.

+Returning old laptop and migrating to new one left me with a few precious files less.
+I'm considering backing up the whole laptop to one place or the other, so far, [Backblaze](https://www.backblaze.com/cloud-backup.html) seems like an optimal solution for me.
+I wrote a short [post]({{< ref "/posts/back_up_your_macos" >}}) summarising current options for periodical MacOS backups.

 I write less than I would like to.
 Not because I don't have things to write about